Crisis 22

 🌗

 For instance, Gogol's Dead Souls lets us see a 19th century Russian swindler up close.
-We see him as a real person, and we see in detail that his arguments are so faulty and amoral that they start to sound like those of Putin: his war is a special operation, his enemy is a vile Nazi, and his goal is for the good of Russia.
+We see him as a real person, and we see in detail that his arguments are so faulty and amoral that they start to sound like those of Putin and Lavrov, who insist that their war is a special operation, their enemy is a vile Nazi, and their goal is for the good of Russia.
+If only someone would play for them a scene in which they could see themselves as clearly as Shakespeare’s Claudius sees himself — for the fratricidal, regicidal king he is.
+In the famous play within a play, Hamlet directs a scene in which a king kills his brother, after which Claudius stumbles screaming from the room.

 📺 Vicarious Experience uses Hamlet and two scenarios (in Russia and Indonesia) to illustrate how drama engages us and urges us to sympathize with the struggles and hardship of others.
 Whether it’s the death of a legendary queen in Greece, a Russian pianist who protests Putin’s war, or an Australian cameraman who documents the slums of Jakarta, literature allows us not only to understand, but also to indirectly experience the tragedies faced by others.